J. J. Clancy (North Dublin MP): Reforming legislation

 Following the overwhelming rejection of the second Irish Home Rule Bill by the House of Lords in 1893 and the Conservatives' return to power in 1895 general election, immediate prospects for Home Rule were abandoned.
 Over the next 15 years, Clancy focused on making the most of opportunities for reform.
-He helped in the framing of the various Land Acts, which settled the land question by enabling tenant farmers to buy their holdings, publishing a guide to the Land Act of 1896.
-He supported the introduction of democratic local government in Ireland following the Local Government (Ireland) Act 1898 by publishing a guide to the Act and editing the County Councils Gazette.
-He acted as spokesman for the Irish Party in support of the Trade Disputes Bills of 1904 and 1906 that restored the effective right to strike—which had been undermined by the Taff Vale Case of 1901.
+He helped in the framing of the various Land Acts, which settled the land question by enabling tenant farmers to buy their holdings, publishing a guide to the Land Law (Ireland) Act 1896 (59 & 60 Vict. c.
+47).
+He supported the introduction of democratic local government in Ireland following the Local Government (Ireland) Act 1898 (61 & 62 Vict. c.
+37) by publishing a guide to the act and editing the County Councils Gazette.
+He acted as spokesman for the Irish Party in support of the Trade Disputes Bill of 1904 and the Trade Disputes Act 1906 (6 Edw.
+7. c.
+47) that restored the effective right to strike—which had been undermined by the Taff Vale Case of 1901.

-After the Liberals' return to office in the 1906 general election, Clancy helped get inscribed on the Statute Book Acts of considerable importance.
-He played a major role in promoting the Town Tenants (Ireland) Act of 1906, which gave rights to urban tenants to retain the value of their improvements parallel to those the Land Acts extended to farmers.
-Housing conditions in Ireland at the time were very poor, and Clancy's 1908 Housing Act, known as the Clancy Act made various financial and administrative changes with the aim of speeding up the building of council housing.
+After the Liberals' return to office in the 1906 general election, Clancy helped get inscribed on the statute book acts of considerable importance.
+He played a major role in promoting the Town Tenants (Ireland) Act 1906 (6 Edw.
+7. c.
+54), which gave rights to urban tenants to retain the value of their improvements parallel to those the Land Acts extended to farmers.
+Housing conditions in Ireland at the time were very poor, and Clancy's Housing of the Working Classes (Ireland) Act 1908 (8 Edw.
+7. c.
+61), known as the Clancy Act made various financial and administrative changes with the aim of speeding up the building of council housing.
 The Clancy Act created a boom in urban social housing in Ireland.
-Clancy also contributed to the resolution of the Catholic University question, via the Act of 1908 that established the present National University of Ireland, which removed barriers that had held back participation in higher education by Ireland's Catholic majority.
+Clancy also contributed to the resolution of the Catholic University question, via the Irish Universities Act 1908 (8 Edw.
+7. c.
+38) that established the present National University of Ireland, which removed barriers that had held back participation in higher education by Ireland's Catholic majority.